cloudmine/redox_integrations_demo/README.md

 ### `redoxReceiveData.js`

+This snippet is responsible for receiving a webhook from the CloudMine Redox connector for inbound data.
+Within this demo flow, we will receive an asynchronous `POST` to this endpoint as a response to our `PatientSearch` query within `queryEHR.js`.

 #### Replacements
 - Line 4: your application's `appid`, available within the CHC dashboard.
 - Line 5: your application's `api key`, available within the CHC dashboard.